 One of the anesthetics commonly used locally is Marcaine (bupivacaine hydrochloride).
 Marcaine is a local numbing agent used for spinal block.
 The analgesic (pain relief) effects of Marcaine last for 7 to 9 hours after which additional narcotics may usually be needed to manage and control pain.

-The best results are in the form of reduced immediate post-operative pain along with minimal need of narcotic pain medications post-surgery, according to Dr. Brenner.
+The best results are in the form of reduced immediate post-operative pain along with the minimal need for narcotic pain medications post-surgery, according to Dr. Brenner.
 Fewer narcotics after surgery mean less unpleasant side effects of nausea, vomiting, constipation and so on from the narcotics and faster recovery.

 You will be watched closely throughout the procedure after receiving Exparel to make sure it is being well tolerated and there is no adverse reaction.
 The initial consultation with Dr. Brenner is also the time to discuss the concerns regarding Exparel if any and let the surgeon know if you are pregnant or have a prior history of liver or heart diseases, history of seizures or allergies to any anesthetic.
 Dr. Brenner is the best person to guide you if Exparel is a suitable anesthetic for you.